-I started this blog back in July of 2012, and to be exact, it was hosted on WhoGoHost server and domain also registered by WhoGoHost.
+I started this blog back in July 2012.
+To be exact, it was hosted on the WhoGoHost server, and WhoGoHost also registered the domain.

-Until sometime around the middle of 2015 that I decided to try another web hosting company out, everything was fine with the quality of services I experienced from WhoGohost Nigeria.
+Until sometime around the middle of 2015, I decided to try another web hosting company.
+Everything was okay with the quality of services I experienced from WhoGohost Nigeria.

-During the time, I’d recommend more than more than 20 paying clients to host their blog with WhoGoHost because I can vouch for the quality of services and unarguably, they’re Nigerian #1 hosting company – I’m not sure if they still occupy that position anymore.
+I’d recommend that more than 20 paying clients host their blogs with WhoGoHost during this time.
+This is because I can vouch for the quality of services.
+And unarguably, they were the Nigerian #1 hosting company at the time – I’m not sure if they still occupy that position.